OpenCookbook/recipes/WildBills_Recipe.md

-WildBills_Recipe.txt

-:Author: Shawn Dooley
-:Email: shawn@shawndooley.net
-:Date: 2017-01-29 09:18
+# WildBills_Recipe

 // Borrowed from one of the results from here: https://answers.yahoo.com/question/index?qid=20080522054624AAuk8jo

+## Ingredients:
-5 Lbs.
-Minimum (One large piece preferred) Fresh Brisket (Lean) - Any brand *You may substitute the beef brisket with your choice of meat just remember to keep it lean so your jerky does not get oily*
+- 5 Lbs.
+Minimum (One large piece preferred) Fresh Brisket (Lean) - Any brand
+- *You may substitute the beef brisket with your choice of meat just remember to
+- keep it lean so your jerky does not get oily*
-15 - 20 oz.
+- 15 - 20 oz.
 Soy Sauce -
-15 oz.
+- 15 oz.
 Worcestershire Sauce -
-15 - 20 oz.
+- 15 - 20 oz.
 Teriyaki sauce -
-2 - 4 tablespoons Dark Brown Sugar -
+- 2 - 4 tablespoons Dark Brown Sugar -
-2 - 4 tablespoons Garlic Powder -
+- 2 - 4 tablespoons Garlic Powder -
-2 - 4 tablespoons Onion Powder -
+- 2 - 4 tablespoons Onion Powder -
-2 - 4 teaspoons Cayenne Pepper -
+- 2 - 4 teaspoons Cayenne Pepper -
-5 oz. bottle Liquid Smoke -
+- 5 oz. bottle Liquid Smoke -
-2 - 4 oz.
-Dark Corn Syrup or Molasses for even more flavor - 1 - Very Sharp Knife
+- 2 - 4 oz.
+Dark Corn Syrup or Molasses for even more flavor -
+- 1 - Very Sharp Knife

+## Directions:
 Add all liquid ingredients into container Now add all other ingredients into the container, stir frequently.
 Trim as much fat as possible off the brisket .
 It is the fat on the meat that will go bad not the meat.
 Slice the meat with the grain